 Of concern to many health officials, consumption of sugary drinks among children seems to have plateaued, partly in response to the rising public attention to improved diets and healthy dietary habits.

-According to CDC, children drank 223 calories of soda and other drinks in 1999 and 155 calories in 2009.
+According to the CDC, children drank 223 calories of soda and other drinks in 1999 and 155 calories in 2009.
 The number has stuck at 143 since then, which represents 7.3 percent of a child’s calorie intake, on average.
 “The latest declines were not considered statistically significant,” CDC concluded.

 Nonetheless, the U.S. childhood obesity rate, CDC also observed, stands at 17 percent – or roughly 12.7 million children.
 On a global basis, WHO estimates that as many as 42 million children under the age of five were obese in 2015.
 Amazingly enough, almost half lived in Asia and one quarter in Africa.